ARWishere/WaybackWebScraper/README.md

 - Researching website evolution over time.
 - Archiving content for analysis or preservation.
 - Investigating historical changes in web pages.
-- I personally used this to scrape product information from
+- I personally used this to scrape product information from a few brands to track their items over time